styxlab/gatsby-theme-try-ghost/packages/gatsby-transformer-rehype/README.md

 The general idea of this package is to convert an input HTML fragment into an [HAST syntax tree](https://github.com/syntax-tree/hast), that is put into the `HtmlAst` object. `HtmlAst` is passed down to all plugins provided in the options.
 Plugins are allowed to mutate `HtmlAst` and thereby provide requested transformations on the original `HTML`.
 Finally `gatsby-transformer-rehype` parses the `HtmlAst` back to regular HTML.

+In addition to the transformed HTML, this plugin also creates a Table of Contents tree by analyzing all headlines withing the given HTML blob.

 ## Install

 `yarn add gatsby-transformer-rehype`